julianhandl/react-seo-aio/README.md

 */
 ```

-## Usage
-This library renders basic tags like meta tag.
-It is purposly not bound to any external libraries like ```react-helmet```.
-Different methos like basic react or next.js use different methods to render content inside the html head.
-Use the provided method.

-### Basics
-The easiest way to use this library is to use the predefined tag groups in an additive way.

-Allways start with the ```<HeadGroupBasic>``` and add stuff from there.

-If your current page is also represented by media like an image or video you can add the ```<HeadGroupMedia>```.

 ### (Advanced) with single tags
 You can also mix groups with individual functions or event use them exclusively.